-Labor Economics, Public Economics, Behavioral Economics, Financial Economics, Applied Econometrics
+Labor Economics, Behavioral Economics, Applied Microeconomics, Applied Econometrics

-Digital Tools to Facilitate Job Search (with S. Altmann, A. Glenny and A. Sebald)
+The Direct and Indirect Effects of Online Job Search Advice (with S. Altmann, A. Glenny and A. Sebald, current draft)